top of page

 Oak Savanna

 Located on the east side of the Kishwaukee River, small areas of woodland developed prior to European settlement given the river acted as a firebreak for prairie fires.
 When Kathy moved here in 1984 a big part of the area was mowed.
 She stopped that practice and it is amazing to see the native plants that have come back - they were there all the time, just waiting for the right conditions!
-Things life bluebells, jack in the pulpit, bloodroot, spring beauties, great Angelica, dogtooth violet, and trillium.
-The conservation work here involved the removal of invasive species (e.g., garlic mustard, giant ragweed, reed canary grass) as well as make firewood.
-The goal of both these activities is to raise money for the wildlife rehabilitation efforts.
+Things like bluebells, jack in the pulpit, bloodroot, spring beauties, great Angelica, dogtooth violet, and trillium.
+The conservation work here involves the removal of invasive species (e.g., garlic mustard, giant ragweed, reed canary grass) as well as planting oak trees.

 Prairie Areas

-The remaining part of the two small farm fields was also enrolled in CRP over twenty years ago, but they were planted to paired plants instead of trees.
+The remaining part of the two small farm fields was also enrolled in CRP over twenty years ago, but they were planted to prairie plants instead of trees.
 With several different prairie plants blooming throughout the growing season, these areas now support honey bees!
-Invasive management is front and center - reed canary grass, Canadian thistle, wild parsnip, and poison ivy are key challenges, in addition to "scrub trees" (which if left to grow would shade out the prairie).
+Invasive management is front and center - reed canary grass, Canada thistle, wild parsnip, and poison ivy are key challenges, in addition to "scrub trees" (which if left to grow would shade out the prairie).
 Both areas have small ponds - it is great to hear the frogs in spring and summer as well as see wood ducks and mallards taking a break.
-Work is ongoing to get these areas prepped so we can do controlled burns in the fall, (which help to promote the perennial plants and suppress annuals).
-Mark talks about how we don't want "uncontrolled burns" at the property!

 Tree Plantations

 Over twenty years ago, two small farm fields on the property were enrolled in the USDA Conservation Reserve Program (CRP).
 Part of each field was planted to several species of trees: oak, hackberry, and sycamore.
-A small area was planted with eastern white pine to serve as windbreak from the farm house.
-Over time other tree species (and multiflora rose bushes) seeded themselves in and they compete for resources (water, nutrients, sunlight).
+A small area was planted with eastern white pine to serve as a windbreak for the farm house.
+Over time, other tree species (and multiflora rose bushes) seeded themselves in and they compete for resources (water, nutrients, sunlight).
 They need to be removed per our CRP contract.
 A big removal project happened in 2022.
-All wood removed was chipped and a lot of it will be used in a composting project at the farm in 2023!
+All wood removed was chipped and a lot of it was used in a project to cultivate beneficial soil microbes.

 "The Other Side."